Welcome to today's edition of the Rush 24-7 podcast.

 This is just human nature.

-At the same time, there's a resentment, and I will guarantee you, folks, back in 2008, Sarkozy, Merkel, uh, whoever was the Blair, the the the the UK, I guarantee you that in addition to wanting to be in that glow, there were a lot of people saying, Who the hell is this guy?
+And I will guarantee you, folks, back in 2008, Sarkozy, Merkel, whoever was Blair, the UK, I guarantee you that in addition to wanting to be in that glow, there were a lot of people saying, who the hell is this guy?

-This guy's gonna get his.
+This guy's going to get his.

 This guy doesn't know what he's doing.